texstudio-org/texstudio/utilities/manual/source/getting_started.md

 ![Insert equation](images/txs_equation.png)

 ### Insert symbols
 LaTeX offers a huge number of mathematical and other symbols.
 A convenient way of selecting the right one is using the symbol pane on the left side.
-Symbols can be declared as favourites and the most used symbols are collected as well to allow faster navigation.
+Symbols can be declared as favorites and the most used symbols are collected as well to allow faster navigation.

 ![symbol pane](images/txs_symbol.png)